argumentcomputer/zk-light-clients/aptos/docs/src/benchmark/configuration.md

 - `SHARD_BATCH_SIZE=0`

   This disables checkpointing making proving faster at the expense of higher memory usage

+- `RECONSTRUCT_COMMITMENTS=false`

+  This setting enables keeping the FFT's data and the entire Merkle Tree in memory without necessity to recompute them in every shard.

+- `SHARD_CHUNKING_MULTIPLIER=32` (for SNARK), `SHARD_CHUNKING_MULTIPLIER=1` (for STARK)

+  This settings is usually selected depending on specific hardware where proving is executed.
+It is used to determine
+- how many shards get chunked per core on the CPU.
+For STARK

 - `cargo bench --release <...>`